gainskills/Kex-Zh-Blog/content/post/2018-09-04-ansible-access-network-via-telnet.md

 {{< imgproc imgPath="2018/09/21-opt.png" alt="Telnet.py" max-height="400" >}}

-so, refer to other modules, I made some change: [ansible-telnet](https://github.com/hanbaobao2005/ansible-telnet/blob/master/telnet.py) so that that [telnet.py](https://github.com/hanbaobao2005/ansible-telnet/blob/master/telnet.py) can retrieve the info from inventory file. update the inventory with the telnet.py:
+so, refer to other modules, I made some change: [ansible-telnet](https://github.com/hanbaobao2005/ansible-telnet/blob/master/telnet.py) so that that [telnet.py](https://github.com/hanbaobao2005/ansible-telnet/blob/master/telnet.py) can retrieve the info from the inventory file. update the inventory with the telnet.py:

 ~~~yaml
 ---